gvhconnect/go4wd-init_2/content/about.md

     preheading: Taking Care of Business
     heading: The Future of Business is About AI and Scale
     text: >-
-      Operations, Marketing and Development are all core - they must mesh, enable and drive business growth along with improvements in productivity and profitability.
-The most significant changes to business in the past 25 years have to do with the application of technology to create massive scale effects that radically change the cost base of growth.
-We work with clients to clarify what their businesses are today and where they need to be tomorrow, look for ways to streamline business processes, improve scalability and reach, as well as to create sustainable differentiation that can drive performance of the business into the future.
+      Operations, Marketing and Development are all core aspects of business.
+      They must mesh, enable and drive business growth along with improvements in productivity and profitability.
+The most significant changes to business in the past and next 25 years have to do with the application of AI enabled technology to create massive scale effects that radically change the cost base of growth.
+The key to business survival and prosperity lies in being able to navigate and connect to this landscape to create sustainable differentiation that can drive performance and long term differentiation.
     image_path: /uploads/business-clockwork-450px.png
   - _bookshop_name: numbers
     sections: